 From Austin, Texas, I’m Christopher Schmitt and on this episode, I’m joined with Nick Pettit.
 Nick is a teacher at Treehouse, an online web education company.
 He is also an independent virtual reality (VR) game developer.
 On November 15th, he releases his first major game called “Neptune Flux,” which can be experienced on VR headsets like the Oculus Rift, HTC Vive, and PlayStation VR.
 There are also non-VR variations of the game that can be played on PC, Mac, and PlayStation 4.

-From Austin, Texas, I’m Christopher Schmitt and on today’s show I’m joined with Peter Olson, Director and Creative Technologist at IDEO.
-Before he joined IDEO, Peter was founder of and served as a Vice President of Technology for Marvel Entertainment’s Digital Media Group.
+Peter Olson is Director and Creative Technologist at IDEO.
+Before he joined IDEO, Peter was the founder of and served as a Vice President of Technology for Marvel Entertainment’s Digital Media Group.

 For this episode, we have the Q&A panel after the world premiere of Matt Griffin’s documentary, “What Comes Next is the Future.”
 The premiere took place at Code & Supply’s Abstraction conference in Pittsburgh, PA on August 18th.
 Panelists included Matt Griffin, Jeffrey Zeldman, Mat “Wilto” Marquis, and Val Head.